Strong Spin-Motion Coupling in the Ultrafast Dynamics of Rydberg Atoms

 In conclusion, we have considered the force experienced by Rydberg atoms, mapped it into a spin-motion coupling term, and observed a clear signature: a strong perturbation to the spin dynamics.
 We proposed a quantum control technique, ultrafast Floquet engineering, to tune the relative strength of this force compared to the trapping potential of optical lattice or tweezers, opening novel regimes of quantum simulation with Rydberg atoms.
 Among the new avenues, we envision the creation of exotic motional states such as a Rydberg crystal: an atomic array with each atom stabilized in free-space (i.e., in the absence of a confining lattice potential) by long-range isotropic vdW repulsion between Rydberg atoms, a state reminiscent of electronic Wigner crystals~\cite{Wigner1934}.

 The authors acknowledge Y. Okano and H. Chiba for the technical support.
-We thank Y. Zhang for the helpful discussions regarding the extension of delay line.
+We thank E. Braun, H. Tamura, A. Trautmann, S. Weber, C. A. Weidner for fruitful discussions; and Y. Zhang for the helpful discussions regarding the extension of delay line.
 This work was supported by MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) JPMXS0118069021, JSPS Grant-in-Aid for Specially Promoted Research Grant No. 16H06289 and JST Moonshot R\&D Program Grant Number JPMJMS2269.
 S.S. acknowledges support from JSPS KAKENHI Grant No. JP21H01021.
 M.K. acknowledges supports from JSPS KAKENHI Grants No. JP20K14389 and No. JP22H05268.